phlex-ruby/phlex.fun/pages/rails/layouts.md

 Rails has an implicit layouts feature that automatically wraps views in a layout template, usually `views/layouts/application.html.erb`.
 When using Phlex, you'll probably want to by-pass this feature completely.
 Here's why:

-Sometimes you need to pass some argument to the layout, such as a page title that needs to be rendered in a `<title>` tag in the HTML `<head>`.
+Sometimes you need to pass an argument to the layout, such as a page title that needs to be rendered in a `<title>` tag in the HTML `<head>`.
 Rails lets you do this from another part of the view using the `content_for` feature, but this pattern precludes defining an explicit interface for your layout through its initializer.

-If layouts are Phlex views, they can be rendered just like any other view and can require that `title` argument from their initializer.
+If layouts are Phlex views, they can be rendered like any other view and can require that `title` argument from their initializer.
 The trick is the page view renders its content into the layout view.

 ```phlex
 example do |e|